 Let's be clear, I don't mean that upsell is "a bad thing" just because it's a marketing push.
 Options available on the upsell page are sometimes very useful, and they need a dedicated place and time to clearly communicate their values to users who could really find some benefits in them.

 But you can't treat them as configuration options.
 The goal, and therefore the approach, are not the same.

 When we worked on the upsell process, we tried to show clearly the benefits of each feature by using visual cues, by limiting the number of options available (so you have more attention to explain each option), and by trying to be fun.

 We've quickly decided that it was important to show products in a real life situation.

 Firstly, it helps to understand the different sizes (comparison between options).

 Secondly, it helps to assess the size of a specific product.

 And finally, it helps to make the product more tangible (before this step, the user had to deal with very abstract concepts in order to create his product).

-We decided to use the same approach on our other upsell pages.
-On the books' creation tool for instance, we tried to show strong visual of the pages quality to help the user to understand differences between all the finishing available.
+We've decided to use the same approach on our other upsell pages.
+On the books' creation tool for instance, we tried to show pictures of the pages quality to help the user to understand differences between all the finishing available.

 Don't hesitate to have a look at other case studies.